Acumatica/Acuminator/docs/dev/RecursiveCodeAnalysis/RecursiveCodeAnalysis.md

 # Recursive Code Analysis
 Acuminator can analyze the code recursively (that is, it can analyze the whole tree of method invocations in a recursive manner).

-By default, Acuminator perfoms recursive code analysis.
+By default, Acuminator performs recursive code analysis.
 In Visual Studio, you can turn off this behavior by setting to `False` the value of **Tools > Options > Acuminator > Code Analysis > Enable recursive code analysis**.
 (The option is shown in the following screenshot.)

 ![Options Page](Options.png)